 Four Easy Steps to Bring your Old Chisel Back to Life:

 WD-40 and a rag might do the job.
 Hardened blobs of paint or varnish are best zapped with some citrus paint stripper, then scraped.
 Do you have a few old chisels to choose from?
 Start with just one, the chisel with the least surface rust.
-The job of turning this artifact into a serious performer boils down to creating two smooth, converging surfaces that come together at about a 25º point.
+The job of turning this artifact into a serious performer boils down to creating two smooth, converging surfaces that come together at about a 25º point at the tip.
 The less pitting and surface defects in the metal that you have to correct along the way the better.

 Step#2: Turn your attention to the back face of the chisel

 This is the one without the angled, beveled edge.
 You need to make the last inch or two perfectly flat, smooth and shiny.
 And how you begin depends on the chisel you’re starting with.
 If the metal looks pretty good, then ten minutes of rubbing on a piece of 180-, 220- then 400-grit wet/dry sandpapers sitting on a piece of plate glass or a cast iron tablesaw top is a good start.
-Use some WD-40 as a lubricant.
+Use WD-40 as a lubricant.
 That’s what you see me doing below.

 But if you’ve got pitting or damage to work through on that back face, hand lapping becomes impractical.
 You’ll need machine power.
 A belt sander clamped upside down in a portable workstation and spinning a 120- or 180-grit abrasive does a great job.
 Just take precautions.
 There’ll be a few sparks (not many), so do the work outside while wearing safety glasses.
 You’ll also need to remove any dust bag and vacuum off existing sawdust from the sander before you begin.
 As you refine the back face of the chisel, make sure it turns out flat and smooth, all the way back along the last 2” of the tip.
 Also, don’t let the metal get too hot to hold.
 Any hotter and it could make the steel too soft to retain an edge.
 Cool the tip in water every 10 or 15 seconds of grinding.